w0lfschild/whosTyping/README.md

 # Information:

 - Designed for 10.10+
-- whosTyping is a mySIMBL plugin that adds iMessage typing and read receipt indicators to the status bar
+- whosTyping is a MacForge plugin that adds iMessage typing and read receipt indicators to the status bar
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: